jackgolfer/jack-projects/README.md

 ### **This is a collection of various programs that demonstrate code written by me, Jack.
 These files are not for reproduction or use.
 They are intended to be a sample of completed work.**
 #

+[channel_coding.py](https://github.com/jackgolfer/jack_projects/blob/main/channel_coding.py) - This program is an implementation of the Viterbi algorithm for both hard and soft decoding.
+This program decodes incoming samples with cost calculations to detirmine the most probable outputs.
+These outputs are then used to find the start of packets.

 [bash_shell_simulator.cpp](https://github.com/jackgolfer/jack_projects/blob/main/bash_shell_simulator.cpp) - This program simulates the running of a bash shell on a Unix machine.
 It uses system calls as well as process creation and manipulation to achive this.

 [bpsk.py](https://github.com/jackgolfer/jack_projects/blob/main/bpsk.py) - This Program has to do with recieving BKSP wireless signals.
 It takes in a set of samples, uses those samples to adjust the amount the sample must be rotated by, and use this to decipher the incoming bits to locate packets.